Projects (selection)

 (2003)

-to use the sky display in the scenary of a theatre play is a great combination of scientific correctness in edutainment
+to use the sky display in the scenery of a theatre play is a great combination of scientific correctness in edutainment

 The Earth’s circumference at school excursion (1997)